USCGC Healy

 USCGC Healy (WAGB-20) is the United States' largest and most technologically advanced icebreaker as well as the US Coast Guard's largest vessel.
 She is classified as a medium icebreaker by the Coast Guard.
 She is homeported in Seattle, Washington, and was commissioned in 1999.
 On 6 September 2001 Healy visited the North Pole for the first time.
 The second visit occurred on 12 September 2005.
-On 5 September 2015, Healy became the first unaccompanied United States surface vessel to reach the North Pole, and Healy's fourth Pole visit (and her second unaccompanied visit) happened on 30 September 2022.
+On 5 September 2015, Healy became the first unaccompanied United States surface vessel to reach the North Pole, and Healys fourth Pole visit (and her second unaccompanied visit) happened on 30 September 2022.

 Construction

 Healy was built by Avondale Industries in New Orleans, Louisiana.
 The construction included a technology transfer agreement between Avondale Industries and the Finnish Kværner Masa-Yards Arctic Technology Centre, where the latter provided expertise for hull form development and propulsion line engineering based on the Finnish diesel-electric icebreaker Otso.

 Healy is named in honor of United States Revenue Cutter Service Captain Michael A. Healy.
 Her keel was laid on 16 September 1996.
 Healy joined the icebreakers and in their homeport of Seattle, on 10 November 1999.
 The ship departed New Orleans, on 26 January 2000, performing sea trials off of San Juan, Puerto Rico, and in Baffin Bay, between Canada and Greenland.
 She arrived in Seattle on 9 August 2000, after transiting the famed Northwest Passage and was placed "In Commission, Active" on 21 August 2000.